Shell Materials and Casting Methods for Casting Titanium

 Abstract

-The casting of Titanium alloys can be done with various primary, intermediate, and backup shell materials.
+Casting of Titanium alloys can be done with various primary, intermediate, and backup shell materials.
 There are also different methods of casting these alloys.
 Recommendations are given to minimize Alpha Case formation.
 Two case studies of Yttria and Zirconia prime layers of the shell are presented.
 Yttria generates far less Alpha Case.
 The economics of using Yttria is discussed.

 Introduction